What if you could record & multi-track directly on your music

 completely hands-free operation from power-on; more details in the

-There is a troubleshooting guide
+There is a troubleshooting guide if you get stuck.

 Please contact me if you have any problems.